percwg/perc-wg/double/draft-ietf-perc-double.md

   then [@!RFC6904] MUST be used.

-The Media Distributor that decrypts, modifies, and re-encrypts packets in this way MUST use an independent key and salt for each recipient, and MUST NOT re-encrypt the packet using the sender's keys.
+The Media Distributor that decrypts, modifies, and re-encrypts packets in this way MUST use an independent key for each recipient, SHOULD use an independent salt for each recipient, and MUST NOT re-encrypt the packet using the sender's keys.
 If the Media Distributor decrypts and re-encrypts with the same key and salt, it will result in the reuse of a (key, nonce) pair, undermining the security of GCM.

 ## Decrypting a Packet {#decrypt}